alexsantos/mirth-docker/README.md

 Build a Docker image containing a Mirth Connect Server running with a Derby DB

-[Download Mirth Connect 3.5.2](http://downloads.mirthcorp.com/connect/3.5.2.b204/mirthconnect-3.5.2.b204-unix.tar.gz) ```.tar.gz``` file and drop it on the same location as the Dockerfile.
+Download Mirth Connect following the instructions on the .download file and drop it on the same location as the Dockerfile.
 Build it:
 ```
-$ docker build -t alexsantos/mirth-docker .
+$ docker build -t alexsantos/mirth-docker:tag .
 ```